douglascraigschmidt/LiveLessons/Folders/README.md

   framework with the Java sequential streams framework to process entries in a recursively-structured folder hierarchy concurrently.

 .
-ForkJoin -- This example shows how to use the Java fork-join pool and Java sequential streams frameworks to count the number of files in a large recursive folder hierarchy, as well as calculate the cumulative sizes of all the files.
+ForkJoin -- This example shows how to use various Java mechanisms (including the Java fork-join pool framework and sequential/parallel Streams framework) to count the number of files in a (large) recursive folder hierarchy, as well as calculate the cumulative sizes of all the files.

 .
 Reactor -- This example shows the use of Project Reactor to process entries in a recursively-structured directory folder sequentially